Updated May 2026: Added sections on how statements differ by pricing model and industry, a step-by-step fee dispute guide, and an expanded FAQ.

 Example: If you processed $50,000 and paid $1,400 in total fees, your effective rate is 2.80%.

 Benchmark: For most retail and restaurant businesses on interchange-plus pricing, a healthy effective rate is 1.8%–2.3%.
-If yours is consistently above 2.5%, you're likely overpaying.
+If yours is consistently above 2.5%, you're likely overpaying somewhere in the fee stack.

 2. Understanding the Three Layers of Fees